luckyr13/public-square/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

+This version of PublicSquare is based on the @DanMacDonald tutorial.
+To learn more please visit: https://github.com/DanMacDonald/public-square-app

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.